Brighter Future for Elephants in Bangladesh

 The event was honored by the presence of distinguished guests, including:

-• Shaikh Faridul, Islam Minister of State for Environmental Forest and Climate Change
+• Mr. Shaikh Faridul Islam, Minister of State for Environment, Forest and Climate Change of Bangladesh

 • Thitiporn Chirasawasdi, Ambassador of Thailand